-Students are responsible for good behavior on school computer networks just a they are in a classroom or a school hallway.
+Students are responsible for good behavior on school computer networks just as they are in a classroom or a school hallway.
 General school rules for behavior and communications apply.
 The following are not permitted at any time:

-- Using the network or Internet to harass, insult, or attack other- see section on Cyberbullying - Accessing another student's work; altering, moving, or deleting another student's work - Entering social network sites, chat rooms, or sending e-mail - Posting Christ the King Catholic School name, logo, mascot, or uniform on personal web pages - Posting photographs of student clubs, activities, or sporting events on personal web pages - Willfully damaging computer networks - Using the network or Internet to plagiarize or violate copyright laws - Use of portable storage devices (regardless of source or content) without the permission of the network administrator - Using the network to send, deliberately access, or display offensive and/or obscene messages or pictures - Using computers to access material that is profane or obscene, that advocates illegal acts, or that advocates violence or discrimination towards other people

-- Downloading software from the Internet without the permission of the network administrator - Changing, modifying, or adding software of any kind - Accessing the Internet or using laptops without permission from the teacher.
+- Using the network or Internet to harass, insult, or attack other- see section on Cyberbullying. - Accessing another student's work; altering, moving, or deleting another student's work - Entering social network sites, chat rooms, or sending e-mail - Posting Christ the King Catholic School name, logo, mascot, or uniform on personal web pages - Posting photographs of student clubs, activities, or sporting events on personal web pages - Willfully damaging computer networks - Using the network or Internet to plagiarize or violate copyright laws. - Use of portable storage devices (regardless of source or content) without the permission of the network administrator - Using the network to send, deliberately access, or display offensive and/or obscene messages or pictures. - Using computers to access material that is profane or obscene, that advocates illegal acts, or that advocates violence or discrimination towards other people. - Downloading software from the Internet without the permission of the network administrator - Changing, modifying, or adding software of any kind - Accessing the Internet or using laptops without permission from the teacher. - Z See Children's Online Privacy Protection Act (COPPA) Waiver CSO Appendix 1 #9 in Addendum